 An overaward exists when your financial aid package exceeds your financial need or Cost of Attendance (COA).
 Financial assistance counted towards financial need and COA include grants, loans, work study, scholarships, specific Veteran benefits, waivers, and other programs.

 Federal regulations require overawards to be corrected at the time they occur.
-If an overaward needs to be resolved, it could result in the student owing money to the Alamo College District.
+If an overaward needs to be resolved, it could result in the student owing money to the Alamo Colleges District.

 Financial Aid Award Proration